mdalton87/regression-exercises/regression_project/README.md

 - A completed dataset with no null values

 ***

 ## <a name="findings"></a>Key Findings:
 [[Back to top](#top)]

+### Explore:
+- Data was messy
+    - 27 features have > 20,000 null values
+    - 31 features > 10,000 null values
+- Zip codes did not match the county zip codes
+    - The largest zip code number in all 3 counties is 93591 in LA County
+    - This dataset begins at 95982

+### Stats
+- Surprisingly the number of bathrooms were a better driver for value than the bedrooms.
+- Square feet correlates best with the tax value of the chosen features.
+- beds and baths was not as powerful of a driver than I anticipated, better than bedrooms

+### Modeling:
-- My best model was the Polynomial Regression model with a power of 2,
+- My best model was the Polynomial Regression model with a power of 2:
+    - RMSE of 213615.6212 from a baseline of 272149.78
+        - RMSE improvement of 58534.1588
+    - R<sup>2</sup> Value of the model, 38.1%, indicates there is an improvement over the baseline but not a very strong fit overall.

 ***

 ## <a name="dictionary"></a>Data Dictionary
 [[Back to top](#top)]